 - During the School Day

-The School has three dedicated spaces for symptomatic individuals that will not be used for other purposes.
+The School has two dedicated spaces for symptomatic individuals that will not be used for other purposes.
 These wellness rooms are used to isolate symptomatic students from their Pods while the student is waiting to be picked up.

 As NC DHHS updates this Reference Guide, Greensboro Montessori School will adjust their procedures accordingly and may choose more restrictive measures at any time.